 Crow has hosted a variety of workshops designed to encourage community building and interdisciplinary collaborative work among writing scholars.
 Our goals are twofold: (1) Help teachers integrate data-driven approaches into their classrooms by demonstrating the numerous contexts in which our corpus tools and database can be used for teaching writing; (2) Promote writing research by sharing our pedagogical materials with other scholars.

 In addition to the materials below, please visit the Crow platform for more how-to documents, screencasts, and other support!

-We are planning an invitation-only workshop for summer 2019 at Wright State University in Dayton, Ohio.
+We recently conducted an invitation-only workshop for summer 2019 at Wright State University in Dayton, Ohio.

 Exploring variation and intertextuality in L2 undergraduate writing in English: Using the Corpus and Repository of Writing online platform for research and teaching

 This workshop was conducted at the 2018 TALC (Teaching and Language Corpora) conference in Cambridge, England.
 For the first time, Crow members debuted a working prototype of our platform.
 Participants were able to interact with our online interface and provide feedback upon completion of delegated tasks, such as exploring the search and filter functions in our repository database.

 This workshop, given at the University of Arizona, demonstrated the uses of Word and Phrase, a digital tool which searches for the frequency of words within a text.
 Our Word and Phrase Handout provides a detailed explanation of how it functions and the various ways it can be used by professors and research scholars.

 February 17, 2018